motlin/forbid-merge-commits-action/README.md

 It fails on Pull Requests that include merge commits.

-This rule is designed to prevent developers from merging the default branch _into_ their branch as a way of making it up-to-date.
+This rule is designed to prevent developers from merging the base branch _into_ their branch as a way of making it up-to-date.
 This creates [foxtrot commits](https://www.atlassian.com/blog/it-teams/stop-foxtrots-now) and confusing git log graphs.

 This rule is also designed to prevent using GitHub's "Update Branch" button, which merges the base branch _into_ the source branch.
-Instead, use the pull-down "Rebase Branch" button which rebases the source branch _onto_ the base branch.
+Instead, use the pull-down "Rebase Branch" button.
+This rebases the source branch _onto_ the base branch.
 This is a common problem if "Always suggest updating pull request branches" is enabled, because "Update Branch" is the default choice in the pull-down and [it cannot be disabled or changed](https://github.com/orgs/community/discussions/12032).

 ## Handling failure messages